What is a vCISO and What Do They Do?

 Scalability and flexibility

-Every organization’s cybersecurity needs to evolve as the business grows (a startup’s cybersecurity requirements are vastly different from those of an enterprise). vCISOs allow for scalability, adapting to changing requirements, without the need for a business to hire more in-house security experts.
+Every organization’s cybersecurity needs to evolve as the business grows (a startup’s cybersecurity requirements are vastly different from those of an enterprise – see our case study with Orum to see how a startup experiencing rapid growth can scale with cybersecurity). vCISOs allow for scalability, adapting to changing requirements, without the need for a business to hire more in-house security experts.

 Access to highly skilled cybersecurity expertise